cnshenj/koa-webpack-http2/README.md

 An HTTP/2 web server using Koa framework and webpack development/HMR middleware.

 Features:
-- *Only* supports HTTP/2, requires Node.js 8.4.0 or higher.
+- Supports HTTP/1.1 and HTTP/2, requires Node.js 8.4.0 or higher.
 Recommended: Node.js 10.0.0 or above.
 - Built-in webpack development and HMR (Hot Module Replacement) support (using a separate HTTP/1.1 server, since HTTP/2 doesn't support WebSocket).
 - Provides default development SSL certificate for both HTTPS and Secure WebSocket (see details below).